-II.6 Progress reporting
+B.6 Progress reporting

-II.6.1 The ITU-T Question is responsible for providing written reports of its meetings to its parent study group.
+B.6.1 The ITU-T Question is responsible for providing written reports of its meetings to its parent study group.
 Similarly, the group in the organization is responsible for reporting the results of its meetings to its parent group following normal procedures.
-These reports summarize the results of the meeting including agreements reached, areas identified for further study, the status of collaborative progress, and projected upcoming milestones (see Appendix IV).
+These reports summarize the results of the meeting including agreements reached, areas identified for further study, the status of collaborative progress, and projected upcoming milestones (see Annex D).

-II.6.2 These reports, or appropriate extracts, are conveyed to the other group using the normal liaison procedure (see Appendix I).
+B.6.2 These reports, or appropriate extracts, are conveyed to the other group using the normal liaison procedure (see Annex A).
 Meeting reports contain sufficient information to enable the collaborative work to mutually progress in both organizations as effectively as possible.

-Appendix III Guidelines for collaboration using a common team
+Annex C Collaboration using a common team

+(This annex forms an integral part of this Recommendation.)

 The basic concept of collaboration using a common team is to perform all development, consensus building, and ballot/comment resolution efforts in common meetings to produce mutually agreed common (or technically-aligned) documents.

-III.1 Establishing a common team
+C1 Establishing a common team

-III.1.1 Upon agreement by the ITU-T study group and the relevant group in the organization that a specific area of work is to be developed collaboratively in common meetings, a common team is established with participants from both organizations (see clause 8.2).
+C.1.1 Upon agreement by the ITU-T study group and the relevant group in the organization that a specific area of work is to be developed collaboratively in common meetings, a common team is established with participants from both organizations (see clause 8.2).

-III.1.2 The common team has either a single convenor agreed upon by the ITU-T study group and the relevant group in the organization, or co-convenors, one appointed by each organization.
+C.1.2 The common team has either a single convenor agreed upon by the ITU-T study group and the relevant group in the organization, or co-convenors, one appointed by each organization.
 In the case of co-convenors, the chairing of meetings can be on a rotational basis or as otherwise agreed by the common team.

-III.1.3 Eligibility for attendance at a common team meeting is determined by the requirements of each organization.
+C.1.3 Eligibility for attendance at a common team meeting is determined by the requirements of each organization.

-III.1.4 The common team uses the procedures described below to build consensus and to achieve synchronization of approvals with the aim of leading to publication of common (or technically-aligned) documents (see Appendix IV).
+C.1.4 The common team uses the procedures described below to build consensus and to achieve synchronization of approvals with the aim of leading to publication of common (or technically-aligned) documents (see Annex D).

-III.1.5 The terms of reference (see clause 8.2) or mode of collaboration can be changed at any time by mutual agreement of the ITU-T study group and of the relevant group in the organization.
+C.1.5 The terms of reference (see clause 8.2) or mode of collaboration can be changed at any time by mutual agreement of the ITU-T study group and of the relevant group in the organization.
 It is recommended that collaboration also continues for the ongoing maintenance phase (see clause 10).
 Procedures for terminating a collaborative work are covered in clause 8.3.

-III.2 Meetings
+C.2 Meetings

-III.2.1 Each common team meeting is properly scheduled in advance.
+C.2.1 Each common team meeting is properly scheduled in advance.
 The common team is responsible for making its own meeting arrangements and schedule, subject to agreement by the ITU-T study group and by the organization.
 In ITU-T, a meeting of the common team is considered as a rapporteur meeting of the relevant Question (see clauses 2.3.3.10 to 2.3.3.15 of [ITU-T A.1]).

-III.2.2 Generally, hosts for common team meetings alternate between ITU-T and the organization, but they may also be cooperatively hosted with appropriate agreement.
+C.2.2 Generally, hosts for common team meetings alternate between ITU-T and the organization, but they may also be cooperatively hosted with appropriate agreement.
 It is recommended that common team meetings be scheduled at the same location and time as the respective ITU-T study group or relevant group in the organization, although meetings may also be scheduled at other times and locations.

-III.2.3 It is recommended that the convenor(s) of the common team maintain a mailing list of all individuals who wish to be informed of the meetings of the common team.
+C.2.3 It is recommended that the convenor(s) of the common team maintain a mailing list of all individuals who wish to be informed of the meetings of the common team.